petology/discord-chat-mirror/README.md

 ```bash
 yarn build && yarn start
 ```

+## Adjustments ##
+Change .env File with your own values of channels and webhooks like in the example

 ## License ##
 This project is under the license of BSD 3-Clause.
 For more details, see the [LICENSE](LICENSE) file.